dmbarbour/glas/docs/GlasNamespaces.md

 ### Composition and Simplification of Removes

 Composition of removes is relatively trivial: take the union of prefixes.
 We can simplify at the same time: we only need to keep the shortest prefix for each remove.

 ### Pushing Removes ahead of Moves

 It is feasible to push removes ahead of moves.
 In this case, our maps are asymmetric: `mv:{ bar => fo } fby rm:{ foo }`.
 As with the previous forms, we would first un-simplify the move map to include prefixes that we'll be removing: `{ bar => fo, baro => foo, foo => foo }`.
 Then we identify which prefixes are removed from the right-hand side.
 The main difference is that we'll have two maps at the end, one for removes and one for moves: `rm:{ baro, foo } fby mv:{ bar => fo }`.

-This is potentially useful as a simplification, allowing us to reduce the total number of operations in a mixin.
+This is potentially useful as a simplification.
+By performing removes ahead of other operations, especially ahead of link (ln), we can reduce the number of definitions we'll eventually walk.

 ### Rewrite Semantics